converged-computing/ensemble-operator/README.md

 ## TODO

  - make pretty docs
+ - we need a "cooldown" strategy for scaling.
+With a CRD update, reconcile happens immediately, and the queue is likely to report it still needs scaling.
  - think about an experiment we could do, or should add other algorithms first?
  - Think about idea of shared jobs matrix that can go between members (advanced)